Self-determination: Falkland Islands

 Self-determination is referred to in the Falkland Islands Constitution and is a factor in the Falkland Islands sovereignty dispute.
 The population has existed for over nine generations, continuously for over 190 years.
-In the 2013 referendum organised by the Falkland Islands Government, 99.8% voted to remain British.
-As administering power, the British Government considers since the majority of inhabitants wish to remain British, transfer of sovereignty to Argentina would be counter to their right to self-determination.
+In the 2013 referendum, organised by the Falkland Islands Government, 99.8% voted to remain British.
+As administering power, the British Government deemed that transfer of sovereignty to Argentina would be counter to the Falkland Islander right to self-determination, since the majority of Falkland Island inhabitants wished to remain British.

-Argentina states the principle of self-determination is not applicable since the current inhabitants are not aboriginal and were brought to replace the Argentine population, which was expelled by an 'act of force', forcing the Argentinian inhabitants to directly leave the islands.
+Argentina states the principle of self-determination is not applicable to the islands since the current inhabitants are not aboriginal and were brought to replace the Argentine population, which was expelled by an 'act of force', compelling the Argentinian inhabitants to directly leave the islands.
 This refers to the re-establishment of British rule in the year 1833 during which Argentina claims the existing population living in the islands was expelled.
 Argentina thus argues that, in the case of the Falkland Islands, the principle of territorial integrity should have precedence over self-determination.
-Historical records dispute Argentina's claims and whilst acknowledging the garrison was expelled note the existing civilian population remained at Port Louis and there was no attempt to settle the islands until 1841.
+Historical records dispute Argentina's claims and whilst acknowledging the garrison was expelled note the existing civilian population remained at Port Louis. and there was no attempt to settle the islands until 1841.